-class psamm.metabolicmodel.FlipableLimitsView(view)
+class psamm.metabolicmodel.FlipableLimitsView (view) Provides a limits view that flips with the flipable model view.

-Provides a limits view that flips with the flipable model view.
+riovides a minis view that mps with the inpaole model view.

 This object is used internally in FlipableModelView to expose a limits view that flips the bounds of all flipped reactions.